 I almost never see any woman wearing dresses with these now.
 I think these buttons are no longer ‘hot’ and have completely gone out of vogue, or perhaps these days women’s fingers can only swipe and tap touchscreens.
 Hope I don’t start a riot here.

 Believe me, I was never a penguin before…lolx.
-But we did have Happy Feet too.
+But many of us did have Happy Feet anyway.

-At one time decades ago, sandals fashioned out of expired tyres came in vogue among the kampong folks.
-I guess it must have been the owner of the sole tyre service shop who introduced that idea.
+At one time decades ago, kampong folks decided to give retired tyres a new lease of life, by fashioning them into sandals.
+I suspect it could have been the owner of the sole tyre service shop who introduced that idea.
 Every guy in our home had a pair.

-Ergonomically, these footwear were a near-heresy by today’s standards — the inside surface contour was a total mismatch with that of the sole of the feet.
-But it was a novelty and looked pretty cool.
-Walking around with these on made us feel delighted, though initially we tended to wobble a bit like those cute fellas in the movie.
+Ergonomically, these footwear were a near-heresy by today’s standards — the inside surface contour was a total mismatch with that of the sole of our feet.
+They were a novelty and looked pretty cool (though some people thought they were ugly).
+Walking around with these on made us feel great, though initially we tended to wobble a bit like those cute fellas in the movie.